About | Activities | Outings

 Ginny listened to Susan’s proposal and she agreed to become the volunteer administrator for Grannies à Gogo: the Vernon – South Africa Connection, under the larger umbrella of Families 4 Families.
 It was a win-win situation.
 Ginny was able to fire up awareness and plan activities with renewed zeal, knowing there was committed emotional and financial support coming from the Vernon group.
 Susan was able to go ahead with forming Grannies à Gogo when she returned to Canada, knowing she had a most trustworthy contact in place to administer the project details in South Africa.

-Ruth was the first coordinator of Sitabogogo for 18 months.
-She laid the foundation for all mentioned above and expertly brought it to its current thriving state.
-Ruth continues to be a Director of Ubuntu Centre which houses Sitabogogo activities as well as Families 4 Families.
-In addition, she is Director of the Home Based Care Team in Sabie, which administers to the sick and the dying and their families, some of which involves members of Sitabogogo.
+Ruth was the first coordinator of Sitabogogo from 2007-2009.
+She laid the foundation for all mentioned above and expertly brought it to its thriving state.
+Ruth continues as a Director of the Home Based Care Team in Sabie, which administers to the sick and the dying and their families, some of which involves members of Sitabogogo.

 Find out more about: